taliafabs/LogisticVoteChoice/README.md

 ## LLM Usage 🤖
 Chat GPT 3.5 and 5.0 were used for latex formatting, IEEE citations, code debugging, and grammar checks.

-## Credit
+## Acknowledgements
+I want to thank the following individuals:
+* My supervisor, Professor Rohan Alexander at the University of Toronto, Department of Statistical Sciences
-I want to thank Susan Hopkirk at the University of Toronto New College Writing Center for her assistance with my written work in this project.
+* Susan Hopkirk at the University of Toronto New College Writing Center for her assistance with my written work in this project.